Scrip Dividend Scheme

-* Certain categories of UK shareholders may apply for exemption, in which case the PID element will be paid gross.
+* Certain categories of UK shareholders may apply for exemption, in which case the PID element will be paid gross of UK withholding tax.

-By way of illustration, a shareholder who holds 1,000 shares and whose dividend payment is subject to 20% withholding tax, and who elects to receive New Ordinary Shares pursuant to the Scrip Dividend Scheme, will receive a number of New Ordinary Shares calculated as follows:
+By way of illustration, a shareholder who holds 1,000 shares, and who elects to receive New Ordinary Shares pursuant to the Scrip Dividend Scheme (in respect of the PID element), will receive a number of New Ordinary Shares calculated as follows: